merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 [![programs]({{images}}/anvi-help-provides-contigs.png)]( {{images}}/anvi-help-provides-contigs.png){:.center-img .width-70}

 And there you have it!
-From two quick searches, you know how to go from the FASTA file of your contigs to a contigs database with COG functions using three anvi'o programs.
-If you were to ask for fun whether anyting in anvi'o *provides* FASTA files, you could search for that as well,
+From three quick searches, you know how to go from the FASTA file of your contigs to a contigs database with COG functions using three anvi'o programs.
+If you were to ask for fun whether anything in anvi'o *provides* FASTA files, you could search for that as well,

 ```
 anvi-help --provides fasta